abyoso-hapsoro/past-works/Competition/Quadcopter Flight Path Identification/README.md

 ## Competition Details
 - Information about the competition can be found [here](https://www.instagram.com/p/By7s5G-g_RR/)
+- The competition is national scale for Undergraduates
 - To qualify for finals, teams are evaluated 45% based on prediction accuracy and 55% based on report
 - 7 teams from Top 14 of Qualifiers was taken for Finals
 - Our team finished at 10th of 56 participating teams in Qualifiers